snipeit-ai/snipe-sdk-ios/README.md

 #### Parameters

-- `snipeId` (Type: `String`): The unique identifier of the Snipe user for whom you want to retrieve coin data.
+- `snipeUserId` (Type: `String`): The unique identifier of the Snipe user for whom you want to retrieve coin data.

 #### Return Value